-750.03 Permits:
+750.035 Permits:

-A. No person shall engage in land disturbing activities of more than two thousand five hundred (2,500) square feet until the appropriate plan approvals as stated in subsection (B), and a consolidated Stormwater and land disturbance permit has been acquired in accordance with Section 23.2-30 of the Stormwater Management Code.
-However, any land disturbance within a floodplain or a Resources Protection Area (including vegetation removal) requires authorization and approval from the director of

-Public Works, regardless of the size of disturbance.
+A. No person shall engage in regulated land disturbing activities of more equal to or greater than two thousand five hundred (2,500) square feet until the appropriate plan approvals as stated in subsection (B), and a applicable consolidated Stormwater and land disturbance related permits hasve been acquired in accordance with Section 23.2-3028 of the Erosion and Stormwater Management Code Ordinance.
+However, any land disturbance within a floodplain or a Resources Protection Area (including vegetation removal) requires authorization and approval from the director of Public Works, regardless of the size of disturbance.